ronreiter/interactive-tutorials/tutorials/learnpython.org/fr/Functions.md

 Solution
 --------

-# Modifier cette fonction pour qu'elle retourne une liste de chaînes comme défini ci-dessus
+# Modify this function to return a list of strings as defined above
 def list_benefits():
     return "More organized code", "More readable code", "Easier code reuse", "Allowing programmers to share and connect code together"

-# Modifier cette fonction pour transformer chaque avantage en - " is a benefit of functions!"
+# Modify this function to concatenate to each benefit - " is a benefit of functions!"
 def build_sentence(benefit):
     return "%s is a benefit of functions!" % benefit